WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 \parabf{Effectiveness of requirement description.} Compared with \rqimpl, which feeds the implementation source code directly with the generation \llm, all three variants that use requirements (\rqmix, \rqnl, and \rqcode) demonstrate superior performance in generating triggering tests.
 Notably, our default setting \rqmix is able to generate \textit{1.74x} more triggering tests than directly using implementation code.
 Besides, \rqmix can also trigger \textit{7} more optimizations than \rqimpl, emphasizing the importance of using requirement description.
 This aligns with our statement in the Approach section that optimization source code is not the most effective guide for the generation \llm due to its redundant, unrelated information, and low-level format.

-\parabf{Effectiveness of mixed format.} As shown in Table~\ref{tab:rqformat}, \rqmix has the best performance in terms of the number of triggered optimizations and triggering tests, underlining the effectiveness of combining \NL and \codeformat for requirement description.
+\parabf{Effectiveness of mixed format.} As shown in Table~\ref{tab:rqformat}, \rqmix achieves the best number of triggered optimizations and triggering tests, underlining the effectiveness of combining \NL and \codeformat for requirement description.
 Concurrently, while \rqnl triggers more optimizations than \rqcode, it results in fewer triggering tests.
 This is because \NL usually contains additional information than \codeformat, ensuring vital triggering requirements are not missed during conversion from the implementation source code.
 Conversely, it is more straightforward for the generation \llm to correlate requirements formatted in \codeformat with the respective test programs, leading to a higher number of triggering tests.

 \parabf{Analysis \llm.} When employing requirement descriptions generated by \starcoder, \rqstnl not only results in fewer triggered optimizations but also a reduced number of triggering tests compared to our default setting, which utilizes \gpt{4} to summarize the implementation source code.
 This discrepancy is anticipated, given that \gpt{4} is recognized as the cutting-edge \llm in tasks related to code comprehension and natural language generation~\cite{bubeck2023sparks}.
 Essentially, \gpt{4} exhibits a superior ability in translating intricate source code details into high-level input requirements compared to \starcoder.
 This observation underscores our rationale for choosing \gpt{4} as the analytical \llm.
 Interestingly, even \rqstnl generates a higher number of triggering tests than \rqimpl, which creates the input straight from the implementation source code.
 Such a discovery confirms that a dual-model infrastructure might be better aligned for white-box compiler fuzzing than directly utilizing the implementation source code, emphasizing the value of having a distinct phase dedicated to requirement generation.